Pralhad-Nasane/ReTwitterBot/README.md

 • **Unix**

-### Story Behind This Tool :-
-+ _I want A Twitter Retweet Bot Which Retweet Tweet According To Hastage_ _I Search A Lot Of Tool In Google But I can't get any Suitable Bot_ _Which run in android.So I decided to make own tool_ _I made This Tool With Python And Bash Script_
 ### How To Start
 + *If You Don't Have Any Twitter Account Than Make A Twitter Account *
 + *Apply For Developer Account on https://developer.twitter.com/ *